amd/aocl-compression/docs/INSTALLATION.md

 TEST_COVERAGE_THIRD_PARTY           |  Enable third party test bench based CTest suite (Disabled by default) NATIVE_ENABLE_THREADS               |  Enable native multi-threaded compression for supported methods (Disabled by default) AOCL_TEST_FUZZER                    |  Enable fuzz test along with GTest.
 Only supported on Linux with the Clang compiler (Disabled by default)
+AOCL_TEST_FUZZER_WITH_CORPUS        |  Run fuzz tests with corpus.
+Only supported on Linux with the Clang compiler (Disabled by default)

 Running AOCL-Compression Test Bench On Linux
 --------------------------------------------